https://www.deakin.edu.au/__data/assets/image/0011/2147267/23929_950x475.jpg

 Deakin's postgraduate courses – the Master of Communication, Graduate Diploma of Communication and Graduate Certificate of Communication – hone the communication skills employers demand and teach graduates to adapt to ever-changing workplaces.

-'Throughout their studies in our postgraduate communication courses at Deakin, students are challenged to not only learn and apply their chosen specialist knowledge – for example, in digital media, public relations, journalism or visual communication design – but to develop many of the soft or transferrable skills valued by employers, including problem solving, initiative, leadership, attention to detail, creativity, reflexivity, flexibility and adaptability, teamwork and resilience,' says Dr Clifford.
+'Throughout their studies in our postgraduate communication courses at Deakin, students are challenged to not only learn and apply their chosen specialist knowledge – for example, in advertising, digital media, journalism, public relations, sports media or visual communication design – but to develop many of the soft or transferable skills valued by employers, including problem solving, initiative, leadership, attention to detail, creativity, reflexivity, flexibility and adaptability, teamwork and resilience,' says Assoc Prof Clifford.

 'Our courses are designed to build a student’s strengths in understanding the fundamentals of the changing media and communications landscape, providing valuable insights into current and future industry trends and practices, both locally and globally.